jvde-github/AIS-catcher/README.md

 AIS-catcher began as a basic decoder for RTL-SDR dongles, offering on-screen output and UDP transmission for key aggregation sites.
 Over time, we've expanded its compatibility to include a wider range of SDRs and input methods.
 On the output side, it now supports viewing signals and positions through a web viewer, saving to databases, and forwarding as NMEA2000 on Linux systems using socketCAN.
 This enhancement has subtly shifted AIS-catcher's role, making it a useful tool for managing different AIS data streams.
 Below is a cheatsheet for the various input and output modes.

 ![image](https://github.com/jvde-github/AIS-catcher/assets/52420030/fe40c406-f101-407d-b9d8-f10fe008aa87)

-Please note that NMEA2000 input is currently under development and expected to be included in the coming week.

 ### Detailed settings